Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: Empirical Illustration

-As shown in Figure \ref{weightsgraph}, the influence of the chosen approach is relatively minor for portfolios with few mid-term cancellations, such as home insurance or certain commercial insurance lines.
-In these cases, where most contracts have full-year exposures, the offset and ratio approaches produce similar results.
-However, for insurance portfolios with a higher proportion of contracts having partial-year exposures — typical in certain types of insurance, such as North American car insurance — the choice between the offset and ratio approaches becomes critical.
+First, the relevance of the offset or ratio approach strongly depends on the composition of the insurance portfolio.
+As illustrated in Figure~\ref{weightsgraph}, the impact of the chosen approach remains relatively limited for portfolios characterized by a low frequency of mid-term cancellations, such as home insurance or certain commercial insurance lines, where most contracts exhibit full-year exposures.
+In such contexts, the offset and ratio approaches yield similar results.
+In contrast, for portfolios with a substantial proportion of partial-year exposures—typical of certain insurance markets, such as North American automobile insurance—the choice between the two approaches becomes critical and can materially affect the modeling outcomes.